tcoukoulis/frontend-engine/README.md

 Copy `example.env` to `.env` and change contents to fit your naming convention (you may need to update `docker-compose.yml` if you do).

-Run `./scripts/build.sh` to build each frontend framework in its own container (and by each I mean react only at this time).
+Run `./scripts/build.sh` to build each frontend framework in its own container.

 ## Configure